robbue/visage/README.md

-# Close your eyes prototype
+# Close Your Eyes POC

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts